tin2tin/Pallaidium/README.md

 # Text to Video
 Adding text to video to the Blender Video Sequence Editor using ModelScope.

+It needs 20 GB of VRAM to run, this and impossible download times, makes me give up this project for now.

 Dunno if this is actually working, I'm still in the process of downloading the 12 GB models...

 ## How to install